5 Best Online Colleges with Online Degrees in Anthropology

 The faculty includes experts in anthropology, genetics, and bioarchaeology.
 In addition to other advantages, online students have access to 24/7 personal counseling services and technology assistance support.

-There are several start dates available for ASU’s Anthropology bachelor’s degree program.
+There are several start dates available for ASU’s bachelor’s degree program in anthropology.
 Each online course lasts for 7.5 weeks.
 The 39 courses that comprise the 120 credits required for the BA in anthropology include an anthropology practicum.
 Students participate in virtual field trips and browse the digital database of fossils and artifacts kept by ASU.

 What Makes this Program Unique: